 Everything looks the same out here.
 Someone else’ll find it and think you’re lost.
 They’ll send a medivac chopper out for you and you’ll have to pay them thousands and thousands of dollars.

-My hike ended at a towering alcove which carved an almost circular shape.
+My hike ended at a towering bay carved in an almost circular shape.

 This was the mouth of Rock Canyon, a mostly dry slot that emptied at its confluence into Narrow Canyon.
 It formed a cylinder from my eye level all the way down to its talus base.
-On the opposite side, where its circular shape met the straight edge of the river cliffs, the alcove ended in a sharp, bull-nosed face about 40 feet across, which held to a straight façade from the clifftop down to the water’s edge.
-The faces so erect, so vertical that, even on my hands and knees, I couldn’t see the cliffs bottoms.
+On the opposite side, where its circular shape met the straight edge of the river cliffs, the grotto ended in a sharp, bull-nosed face about 40 feet across, which held to a straight façade from the clifftop down to the water’s edge.
+The faces so erect, so vertical that even on my hands and knees, I couldn’t see the cliff bottoms.

 Natural rock is sculpture.
 It’s not delusion to envision that shapes within a cliff face long to break out and be touched by wind and sun and rain, a new skin awaiting birth.
-This alcove was a grotto to Narrow Canyon.
 At the end of my pilgrimage, I’d found the shrine.

 But your backpack . . .

-This time, in the presence of my beloved monuments, something else answered back the little voice inside:
+This time, in the presence of my beloved monuments, something else answered back the little, whining voice inside:

 Stay here awhile.
-It came from a deeper, surer place.
+This voice came from a deeper, surer place.
 Stay until you really feel what’s here.

 That’s what I did.
 Besides, I wasn’t ignorant enough to leave anything of value in the pack.
 With that said, I feel pretty ignorant, much of the time.

-Ignorant in the ways of people and the world, to which I always compare myself and where I always find someone a little better, a little bigger; where my strategy is to bolt things on like colored hair or bigger muscles; where the smaller I feel, the more I want to slap on the armor saw you can’t see in.
+Ignorant in the ways of people and the world, to which I always compare myself and where I always find someone a little better, a little bigger; where my strategy is to bolt things on like hair coloring or bigger muscles; where the smaller I feel, the more I want to slap on the armor so you can’t see in.
 Out here, I’m the smallest practical unit, the smallest object of comparison.
-I am 5’11 ½”, 165 pounds, versus thousands of feet, dozens of miles and millions of tons.
+I am 5’11 ½”, 165 pounds, versus thousands of feet, dozens of miles and billions of tons.
 And yet I don’t feel small.

-I stayed here completely for a while, at the confluence of Rock and Narrow canyons.
-Not just now, but really here, beside this chasm, watching the unmoving bend miles upriver.
-The primordial stone across the vast alcove etched in iron red and manganese black.
+I stayed here for a while, at the confluence of Rock and Narrow canyons.
+Really here, beside this chasm, watching the unmoving bend miles upriver.
+The primordial stone across the soaring cylinder at the mouth of a canyon hundreds of feet over the river etched in iron red and manganese black.
 When I could be here and now, even for just one moment, I stepped outside the world and its time and insistences.
-Yet since the world was in my mind, I stepped then outside my own babbling and lived as a god stretched from end to end of eternity, spanning the rift below in a great sail of being.
+Yet since the world was in my mind, I only stepped outside my own babbling thoughts and lived as a god stretched throughout eternity, spanning the rift below in a great sail of being.

 A voice inside said: Now, you can go.

 And in the same moment, I also became aware that what I was ‘supposed’ to be doing with my life was whatever gave me joy.
 Not excitement, but joy.
 That meant writing.
 It didn’t matter that it didn’t pay or that I wasn’t regarded by the masses.
 It meant that I was supposed to be writing this.
-To do what I am called to do right now.
+To do what I’m called to do this very moment.
 I ask for direction far into a future, yet I’m only given knowledge of the next step.
 Because it’s always only now.
 I’m always only here.
 Down this long gorge, I can see for miles, but I can only take the next step.

 Before this trip, during this trip, I had a small wave of self-pity wash over me because I felt a little useless.
 I didn’t want to think about the future because I didn’t think I had much of a future to come back to.

 It’s all happening now – the past, present and future mingled together in a mélange of boulders in this place.
 I already have everything.
-When I live in time, I’m pining over that which is gone and which will never be retrieved.
+When I live in time, I’m pining over what’s gone and will never be retrieved.
 Dead recollections.
 Ghosted things.
-In the future, I will never have my hope because what I want is always unrealized, always then and there.
-Never here and now.
+In the future, what I hope always remains unrealized, always then and there.
 Worry and hope conspire to murder my soul in the glint of some awful, glorious future.
 Living in time is a way of undermining and betraying myself, cheating myself of the glory of the present tense.
 Like the storms razing the mountaintops to my west, I cut myself off at the neck through expectation.
 To look fondly on the memory of my grandfather, to leap to the child of the future slays God and pushes the Infinite away, and I pretend then and there that I don’t have it here and now.
-It is death to divide time, to divide the present into time.
+It is death to divide eternity into time, to slice the present into time.

-With just a couple of dead ends, I found my pack based on landmarks.
-Just like the LDS of the San Juan Expedition, I made it through this trip with minimal mishap.
+I gaze straight below at the shelf beaches at the bottom of Narrow Canyon one more time before I head back.
+With just a couple of dead ends, I find my pack based on landmarks.
+Just like the LDS of the San Juan Expedition, I make it through this trip with minimal mishap.
 The Hole-in-the-Rock party lost no lives on their way down the west cliffs of Glen Canyon.
-Just like those pioneers, I managed to find my way without a compass, through the help of intuition, which is another name for Now.
+Just like them, I manage to find my way without a compass, through the help of intuition, which is another name for Now.

-On my way back, I caught a panorama of what Glen Canyon must’ve looked like before it was inundated by Powell.
-I stopped at the top of the slickrock formation that I’d floated on this whole trip.
+On my way back, I catch a panorama of what Glen Canyon must’ve looked like before it was inundated by Lake Powell.
+I stop at the top of the slickrock formation that I’d floated on this whole trip.
 Centered by Hite Crossing Bridge, the silver arch that spans the Colorado, the red domes of Trachyte Point step up.
 Even higher, the leaden gray Henrys stand snowed in behind the crimson cliffs and mesas.
-That straight river, the Colorado, finally winds beyond vision at the beginning of Powell.
+The straight course of the Colorado through Narrow Canyon finally bends at the beginning of Powell, winding beyond vision.
 I watch a boat, having just run Cataract Canyon, pull in at Hite.
-A cold, wind-driven rain penetrated down to the joints of the earth, and my joints as well.
-But now, the sky cleared overhead.
+A cold, wind-driven rain penetrates down to the joints of the earth, and my joints as well.
+But now, the sky clears overhead.

 No clouds for miles around me.
 Yet new raindrops wet my face.
-I looked up and could not determine their source.
+I look up and can’t tell their source.
 Urine dump from a plane at 30,000 feet?
 Raven pee?
-No, turned to silver sparks by the sun, they were gifts from that which we can experience, yet never really understand.
+No, turned to silver sparks by the sun, they’re gifts from that we can experience, yet never really understand.

-With little sleep, paltry food, miles and miles of walking and driving and climbing with feet and hands and truck tires, with sleeted sky which pushed into my bones until they softened like siltstone, I discovered a fire which I always kept within, a revolution in the way of seeing, and a gratitude that washed away the bitter rime of the past.
-It erased the transgressions that never even were and took away the need for hope in a future that never would be.
-All I need to do is stay here now.
+With little sleep, paltry food, miles and miles of walking and driving and climbing with feet and hands and truck tires, with sleeted sky that pushed into my bones until they softened like siltstone, I discovered a fire I always kindled within, a revolution in the way of seeing, and a gratitude that washed away the bitter rime of the past.
+It erased the transgressions that never even were and took away the need for hope for a future that never come.
+All I need to do is stay here, now.

-To get to Narrow Canyon: Take Highway 95 just west of Hite and cross the Hite Crossing Bridge.
+To get to Narrow Canyon: Take Highway 95 south of Blanding, Utah.
+Just west of Hite, drive over the Hite Crossing Bridge.
 About a mile west of the bridge, a road will come in on the north.

-Mike’s other titles, including The Crippy, The Mind Altar, and Canyon Calls, are available through this website or through Amazon at https://www.amazon.com/-/e/B002
+Mike’s other titles, including his novels, The Crippy and The Mind Altar, as well as Canyon Calls, are available through his websites, https://justmikejust.com and https://canyoncallsthebook.com or through Amazon at https://www.amazon.com/-/e/B002

 Lies, Ltd. has been published by The Mystery Tribune @ Lies, Ltd.: Literary Short Fiction by Michael C. Just (mysterytribune.com)